 - You won't need to provide proof of your pregnancy or underlying medical condition.

-Should you mix brands of Covid vaccine shots?
+Should you mix and match brands of Covid vaccine shots?